benmvp/slides/2018/reactalicante/react-perf.md

   * But most of them make sense to build first, optimize later

-- If you wanna reach out
+- Would love to hear if you're able to see improvements with these
   * `benmvp` on all of the networks
 - **Conference:** Inviting me all the way out here to share my knowledge/experience with y'all
   * Also putting on a conference is a lot of hard work
   * Talks have been great so far
   * Join me in celebrating Victoria, Nacho & the rest of the team!
-- **Eventbrite:** Allowing me all the way out here
+- **Eventbrite:** Allowing me to come all the way out here
   * Supportive of my speaking
+  * But also sponsoring the conference
-  * But also wanting to invest in the local Alicante region
+  * We want to invest in the local Alicante region
   * It's a growing hub of tech and we wanna be a part of it
 - **YOU!** For attending the conference
   * Last year there were about 200